DigitalNZ/supplejack/index.md

 Supplejack is a platform for managing the harvesting and manipulation of metadata.
 It was originally developed to manage the sourcing of metadata for the [DigitalNZ](http://www.digitalnz.org/) aggregation service, and has grown to a platform that can manage millions of records from hundreds of data sources.

-It's main purpose is to manage the process of fetching data from remote sources, mappaing data to a standard data schema, managing any quality control or enrichment processes, and surfacing the standardised data via a public API.
+It's main purpose is to manage the process of fetching data from remote sources, mapping data to a standard data schema, managing any quality control or enrichment processes, and surfacing the standardised data via a public API.
 The full [Supplejack code repo](https://github.com/DigitalNZ) is on GitHub.

 Check out the screencast for an introduction to Supplejack: